Skip to main content

 • Comparisons of the characteristics of hydrogen and many other fuels.

-Bar charts presented in the following sections compare some key properties of hydrogen with those of several commonly used fuels - natural gas, propane, and gasoline vapor.
+Bar charts presented in the following sections compare some key properties of hydrogen with those of natural gas, propane, and gasoline vapor.

 Gaseous Hydrogen

 Hydrogen is colorless, odorless, tasteless, non-toxic, and non-poisonous.
 It’s also non-corrosive, but it can embrittle some metals.
-Hydrogen is the lightest and smallest element, and it is a gas under atmospheric conditions.
+Hydrogen is the lightest and smallest element and is a gas under atmospheric conditions.

 Natural gas and propane are also odorless, but industry adds a sulfur-containing odorant so people can detect them.
 Currently, odorants are not used with hydrogen because there are no known odorants light enough to "travel with" hydrogen at the same dispersion rate.
 Current odorants also contaminate fuel cells, which are an important application for hydrogen.